 Non-native English speakers must meet requirements of both:

 - Memo 8: Graduate School English Language Proficiency Requirements (at the recommended score level, if meeting via TOEFL); AND

 - Memo 15: Conditions of Appointment for TAs who are not Native Speakers of English

 For the purpose of the Philosophy graduate application, this means that non-native English speakers can meet the English language requirement in either of the following ways:

-Hold a bachelor’s degree from a regionally accredited institution in the United States, or hold a bachelor’s degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
+Hold a bachelor’s degree from a regionally accredited institution in the United States, or hold a bachelor’s degree from an institution in Australia, the Bahamas, Canada, Ireland, Jamaica, Kenya, New Zealand, Singapore, South Africa, Trinidad and Tobago, or the United Kingdom, where English is the medium of instruction.
 While enrolled at the degree-granting school, the student must be in residence on campus.
 (Note: A master’s degree does not satisfy this requirement).

 Submit TOEFL iBT speaking score of 26 or higher and with total score of 92 or higher.